Music

 Okay, the recordings.
 Because I’m most invested in my current music, I’ll work backwards.
 Descriptions of the more recent albums were mostly written as the albums were being released, and some of the language overlaps with self-penned press releases written almost simultaneously.
 I’ve done some editing and retrospection, but not much.
 The retrospection has introduced abrupt tense shifts.
 I haven’t smoothed those out.

-A few recording projects are in the works and slated for release in 2024.
-These are described on the “News” page.
-As of this writing, my latest album, and my first with Small Screens, is Airport Sparrows, released in the fall of 2022.
-The group is Christopher Thomson, saxophones, clarinet, synthesizer; Michelle Kinney, cello; Zacc Harris, guitars; Charlie Lincoln, bass; Peter Hennig, drums, banjo; and me on vocals, pianos, acoustic guitar, and fleeting synthesizer.
-The album is something of a departure for me but not an about-face.
-It’s a pop album, and I hope it will be memorable melodically, lyrically, and so on, but there’s a bit more room for improvisation on this album than on my others, and the songs, whose lyrics and structures are in some cases less formally traditional than my previous songs, are frequently long.
-The title track is a ten-minute instrumental “about” birds.
+My first album with Small Screens, Airport Sparrows, came out in the fall of 2022.
+Inside the nonet described above is the sextet on our first album: Christopher Thomson, saxophones, clarinet, synthesizer; Michelle Kinney, cello; Zacc Harris, guitars; Charlie Lincoln, bass; Peter Hennig, drums, banjo; and me on vocals, pianos, acoustic guitar, and fleeting synthesizer.
+The album was something of a departure for me but not an about-face.
+It’s a pop album, and I hope it has some tunes and words, but there’s a bit more room for improvisation on Sparrows than on my previous albums, and the songs, whose lyrics and structures are in some cases less formally traditional than my previous songs.
+The title track is a ten-minute instrumental “about” birds, but there are also a number of relatively conventional pop and folk-pop tunes.
 For the most part, we learned and collectively arranged the songs in the studio–I mean, I had distributed charts and demos, and we had prepared privately in advance, but the starting arrangements were for the most part flexible.
 I liked working out the songs together in this way.
 Everyone’s a wonderful player and thinker, and all contributed ideas that surprised and delighted me.
 We allowed some overdubs and corrections, but most everything was tracked “live,” including vocals.
-I suspect this will become my preferred approach.
-The takes are a bit rougher, but I would rather document a full-group performance, and more often than not I find it tedious to sing multiple takes and create a composite vocal.
-A few of the songs were never performed in public; I guess those were the songs I liked less, but I’m not sure yet if I don’t like them at all.
-Anyway, I love this group and am proud of the album, and some of it points to sort of hybridic pop-jazz-literary forms I’d like to explore further.
 Miles Hanson engineered at Creation Audio, except for a things I overdubbed at home, and John Fields mixed.
-The album is a touch too long for vinyl, but, in a move that proved financially unsound, I pressed a 12″ 45 RPM single of the album’s songs.
-Both a single, then, and an album sampler, and the 12″ 45 format tends to be the ultimate for vinyl fidelity.
-Most likely, that will be my last vinyl release.
-You can order either format and the rest of the music I’ve made over the past decade or more on Bandcamp.
+Fire emoticon.

 The aforementioned Munson-Hicks Party Supplies album is a set of my songs mostly and beautifully sung by John Munson.
 The album’s core quartet has John and me on bass and piano respectively, guitarist Zacc Harris, and drummer Richard Medek.
 We’re joined by enough guests to field a softball team, including the singers Kelly Hogan and Nora O’Connor.
 The Bandcamp page lists the full credits, as does the LP and the limited edition CD (now sold out).
 The album, inspired by far-flung collaborations between interpretive singers and less spotlit writers, has been issued once again by the criminal and underfunded Soft Launch Records.
 Three of the album’s songs originated in various drafts of Princess Pam, an unproduced musical in which the heir to the British throne flees the palace, goes incognito, and forms a rock band in Minneapolis.
 I doubt these origins will be apparent.
 I think we did a really good job on this, and it was fun for me to play a different role.
 I have several favorites from the album but particularly like “Only Smoke,” “Landline,” and “Where You’re Going.”
-For my part, a good set of lyrics, I think.
-A few of the songs began as pastiche or tribute and, in retrospect, I fear one or two of them might’ve ended there, too, though as pastiche they’re fairly adroit and, I think, add a few angles.
-But since then I’ve shied away from writing deliberately in the style of another artist.
+For my part, a good set of lyrics, I think, and the the group played wonderfully.
+A few of the songs began as pastiche or tribute and the writing might have gone too far in the respect, but I think we found new angles.
 Recorded, before the pandemic, by by Steve Kaul, Miles Hanson, and John Munson, and mixed by Jason Orris.
 Carolyn Swiszcz did the art.

 My fifth album, Ad Out, was produced by John, recorded by Steve Kaul and John, mixed by Jason Orris, and mastered by Greg Reierson.
 Jacob Allers-Hatlie did the art and hand-lettering, and Karl Raschke designed the LP and CD packages.
 The band is me on vocals, piano, and few bars of guitar; John on bass, vocals, and assorted instruments; Adam Levy on guitar; and Richard Medek on drums.
 It also features (in alphabetical order) Ken Chastain, Terry Eason, Matthew Hanzelka, Sten Johnson, Doug Little, Dean Magraw, Joe Savage, Brian Tighe, and Janey Winterbauer.
 Of my records, this one is probably the most indebted to the singer-songwriter modes of the seventies and maybe the best of my records that might reasonably be called a rock record, I don’t know.
 John worked very hard on this (and the subsequent album) and prodded me toward increased professionalism and to be more openly expressive.